If you’re working in Portugal, here is some information on parental leave in Portugal.

 - Funeral expenses grant.

-In the case of maternity, paternity or adoption, the mother and father are entitled to initial and complementary parental leave for the birth of the child.
+In the case of maternity, paternity, or adoption, the mother and father may claim initial as well as complementary parental leave for the birth of the child.

 The family can receive the following benefits